Our results speak for themselves.

-Now in our fifth decade of providing client representation and service, we remain dedicated as ever to fighting for and winning the money you deserve from insurance companies or other responsible parties, while preserving your dignity and privacy.
+Now in our seventh decade of providing superior personal client services, we remain dedicated as ever to fighting and winning the money you deserve from insurance companies and holding responsible parties accountable, while preserving your dignity and privacy.

 Andrew G. Finkelstein, managing partner, and firm partner Kenneth Fromson, obtained a settlement of $12,750,000 for our injured client on the day the jury was to be selected.
 Our client, a 49 year old truck driver for a retail auto supply store, sustained broken bones in both feet when he stepped off an unprotected edge and fell 10 feet to the warehouse floor while making a delivery.

 As a result of the store being built into the side of a hill, the warehouse, at the rear of the store, is located 10 feet below grade.
 When making deliveries trucks park against the delivery dock door and the drivers utilize a vertical lift to access the warehouse floor 10 feet below.
 The elevator-like lift has a safety gate that may only be opened at delivery dock level in order to protect workers from falling.
 Tragically, the store is known to disable and even remove the safety gate to speed up deliveries – as was the case when our client stepped off the unprotected edge when neither the lift nor the protective safety gate were in place at loading dock level.